Class meetings, Fall 2025: Tuesdays and Thursdays 12:30pm – 1:45pm in Hanes 125

 Office: Hanes 308 Email: nobel@email.unc.edu

-Nobel Office Hours: Mondays 1:30-2:30pm, Tuesdays 4:45-5:20pm
+Nobel Office Hours: Mondays 2:00pm-3:15pm, other TBA

-Teaching Assistant: Yang Xiang, xya@unc.edu
+Teaching Assistant: Dilshad Imon, idilshad@unc.edu

-Office: B-36 Hanes
+Office: B-26 Hanes

 Goals: The course has two primary goals.
 The first goal is to provide students with a rigorous introduction to some of the key ideas and results in the theory of statistics.
 While these results can be viewed in purely mathematical terms, we will emphasize their importance and interpretation from the point of view of statistical inference and data analysis.
 The second goal of the course is to introduce students to some of the basic mathematical techniques underlying theoretical statistics, and to train them in their application.
 A detailed list of statistical and mathematical topics is given in the syllabus below.